black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 To reset the playlist to its original state, spread allSongs into an array and assign it to userData.songs.

 Note: You should not use optional chaining for the userData.songs because the song will not be null or undefined at this point.

+# Step 94
+Finally, you should render the songs again, update the play button's accessible text, and remove the reset button from the playlist.
+You also need to remove the resetButton from the DOM.

+Call the renderSongs() function with sortSongs() as an argument to render the songs again in alphabetical order.

+Call the setPlayButtonAccessibleText() function to update the play button's accessible text.

+Remove the reset button from the playlist by calling the remove() method on the resetButton variable.

+Note: Now you can try removing all the songs to see what happens.